-This CPP recognises the fast-growing and culturally diverse network of communities that call Canterbury-Bankstown home.
+This CPP recognises our Aboriginal and Torres Strait Islander communities, along with the fast-growing and culturally diverse network of communities that call Canterbury-Bankstown home.
 It aims to apply the place, story and community values to the planning system to identify participation opportunities and engagement ideas to explore when engaging with the varied communities.

-The fact the community is diverse and non-homogenous means Canterbury-Bansktown is not driven by one viewpoint but many views from around the world.
+The fact the community is diverse and nonhomogenous means Canterbury-Bansktown is not driven by one viewpoint but many views from around the world.
 The CPP recognises the importance in understanding this uniqueness in order to effectively engage with people in the planning system.